OUIsolutions/TreinAI/docs/build_toolchain.md

 ```

 ### LuaCAmalgamator
-[LuaCAmalgamator](https://github.com/OUIsolutions/LuaCAmalgamator) its a wrapper of the original [CAmalgamator](https://github.com/OUIsolutions/CAmalgamator) project, and [LuaCAmalgamator](https://github.com/OUIsolutions/LuaCAmalgamator) its used to create a single file from the C files, this way, the code will be more organized, and the code will be more easy to read, and to maintain.
+[LuaCAmalgamator](https://github.com/OUIsolutions/LuaCAmalgamator) is a wrapper of the original [CAmalgamator](https://github.com/OUIsolutions/CAmalgamator) project, and [LuaCAmalgamator](https://github.com/OUIsolutions/LuaCAmalgamator) is used to create a single file from the C files.
+This way, the code will be more organized, and the code will be easier to read and maintain.

-check [amalgamation_build.lua](/build/build/amalgamation_build.lua) for see the amalgamation process:
+Check [amalgamation_build.lua](/build/build/amalgamation_build.lua) to see the amalgamation process:

 ```lua
 local already_amalgamated_done = false